avo-hq/docs/src/2.0/dashboards.md

 #### Decorate the data using `prefix` and `suffix`

-On some metrics might want to add a `prefix` or a `suffix` to better display the data.
+Some metrics might want to add a `prefix` or a `suffix` to display the data better.

 ```ruby{3,4}
 class UsersMetric < Avo::Dashboards::MetricCard